François Furet: Biography

 The other major theme of Furet's writings was its focus on the political history of the Revolution and its relative lack of interest in the Revolution's social and economic history.
 Other than a study of Lire et écrire (1977), a study co-edited with Jacques Ozouf concerning the growth of literacy in 18th century France, Furet's writings on the Revolution tended to focus on its historiography.
 In a 1970 article in Annales, Furet attacked "the revolutionary catechism" of Marxist historians.
 Furet was especially critical of the "Marxist line" of Albert Soboul which Furet maintained was actually more Jacobin than Marxist.
 Furet argued that Karl Marx was not especially interested in the Revolution and that most of the views credited to him were really the recycling of Jacobinism.

-Furet considered Bolshevism and fascism were totalitarian twins in terms of violence and repression.
+Furet considered Bolshevism and fascism totalitarian twins in terms of violence and repression.

-From 1995 until his death on 12 July 1997 in Figeac, Furet’s views about totalitarianism led to a debate via a series of letters with the German philosopher Ernst Nolte.
+From 1995 until his death on 12 July 1997 in Figeac, Furet's views about totalitarianism led to a debate via a series of letters with the German philosopher Ernst Nolte.
 The debate had been started by a footnote in Furet's Le passé d'une illusion criticising Nolte's views over the relationship between Bolshevism and fascism, leading Nolte to write a letter of protest.
 Furet defended his view about totalitarian twins sharing the same origins while Nolte argued that fascism was a response to Bolshevism.

-The Parisian newspaper Le Figaro called him "a revolutionary of the Revolution."
-According to the newspaper, "One could even say that there is a Furetian school (of the Revolution)," with a "galaxy" of professors and writers, influenced by Furet, living in France, the United States and the United Kingdom."
+The Parisian newspaper Le Figaro called him "a revolutionary of the Revolution".
+According to the newspaper, "One could even say that there is a Furetian school (of the Revolution)," with a "galaxy" of professors and writers, influenced by Furet, living in France, the United States and the United Kingdom.